This article may contain compensated links. Please read disclaimer for more info.

 During Roman times in Paris and France, snails were eaten fried or grilled after soaking them in milk.
 It was a popular dish, served as a dessert or sweets.

-Later, the Christian Church regarded these animals as impure because they crawled, and snails in France quickly became unpopular, and they were wiped off the culinary map.
+Later, the Christian Church regarded these animals as impure because they crawled.
+Therefore, snails in France became unpopular, and they were wiped off the culinary map.

-It was not until the Romans’ ousting that the French snails gradually returned to the diet but as the poor’s meat.
+It was not until the Romans’ ousting that the escargot recipes gradually returned to the menus as meat for the poor.
 The sailors also appreciated this food, and they took snails with them to always have fresh meat on board.

 The Birth of Burgundy Snails (Escargots Bourgignons)